yehjuneheo/AWS_HOL/Virtual Cloud & Security (VPC, WAF)/Custom VPC with Multi-Tier VPC Subnets and NAT Gateway.md

 #### This section covers about creating a custom vpc and associating multi-tier VPC subnets.
-Then I will configure public subnets and a jumpbox along with private internet access using NAT Gateway.
+Then I will configure public subnets and a jumpbox.

 ## Creating Custom VPC
 * First I went to the VPC console and created a new VPC: